rudderlabs/sample-user-transformers/README.md

 ## Filtering

-### Blacklist Event Names
+### Denylist Event Names

-> Filter out event if a property (event name in this example) is included in a blacklist
+> Filter out event if a property (event name in this example) is included in a denylist

-1. Drop event if blacklist includes event name
+1. Drop event if denylist includes event name
 2. Return event otherwise

 ```javascript